xulihang/BasicCAT-website/imagetrans/index.md

 * Fix a target geometry not correctly saved problem
 * Fix a file path problem of Photoshop scripts
+* MaskEditor can generate textmask using selected color.
+Mask can now be set to translucent.

 ### v1.2.10